 There are no specific product recommendations here, but by listing the items at least you’ll know what to look for the next time you’re shopping for gun accessories and essentials online.

-List of Gears I Should Have in my Range Bag!
+Range Bag Essentials: List of Gears I Should Have in My Range Bag!

 Sunglasses are not enough to protect your eyes when in the shooting range.
 You need to wear wraparound safety goggles that have been designed for guns.
 There probably isn’t a legit shooting range in the US that will let you shoot without safety goggles.
 These ranges rent or sell safety glasses but it’s better – and cheaper – to buy your own.